rafiei91/Assignment---Scientific-Computing-using-Python-2/README.md

 ## Program explanation

-The program is developed to achive the Mandelbrot set in a complex domain.
+The program is developed to acheive the Mandelbrot set in a complex domain.

 The program did it for a range of input from -2 to 1 in real space and from -1.5 to 1.5 in imagenary space.
 Four different versions of implementations have been used in this regard (Naive, Parallel, Vectorized, and multi-processing).